tlepple/iceberg-intro-workshop/README.md

 ---
 ## But Why Apache Iceberg:

 A couple of items really jumped out at me when I read the documentation for the first time and I immediately saw the significant benefit it could provide.
 Namely it could reduce the overall expense of enterprises to store and process the data they produce.
 We all know that saving money in an enterprise is a good thing.

+It can also perform standard `CRUD` operations on our tables seemlessly.
 Here are the two items that really hit home for me:

   ---
   ### Item 1: